uwescience/DSSG2017/updates/_posts/2017-06-18-group3-datawalk.md

 date:   2017-06-16
 author: Mayuree, Mike, Mitch, Jacob, Maya
 ---

-# A data walk on The Ave and the stories behind it

 Event: a data walk
 Time: Jun 12, 2017
 Location: University Way (The Ave), Seattle, WA